rdieno/rdieno.github.io/_posts/0001-01-05-game-dev-club-tutorial.md

 ### Just the basics
 <div class="box">
   <p>
     During my time as club president of the BCIT Game Dev club.
 I decided to give a tutorial.
-This tutorial was given over two 1 hour periods and included topics such as animation, movement and aiming independent of camera angle, firing projectiles and would have also included collision if I had figured it out in time.
+This tutorial was given over two 1 hour periods and included topics such as animation, movement and aiming independent of camera angle, firing projectiles and collision.
   </p>
 </div>